britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 ```
 yarn add britecharts d3-selection
 ```
 Notice this requires you to have in place a bundling system (Webpack, Parcel, Rollup, Gulp or Grunt).
-If you just want to drop a script in a HTML file and start working, use the CDN way below.
+If you want to drop a script in an HTML file and start working, use the CDN way below.

 To use the modules within your JavaScript code, you will follow a different approach depending on the type of modules you are using:
 ```js